 - Clear Aligners: A virtually invisible way to straighten your teeth, these aligners have become increasingly popular.
+A great example would be Invisalign clear braces.
 They are more comfortable and more hygienic than traditional braces.
 If not used correctly (ie every day), they will not work as effectively, and depending on how many days lapse in between wearing the aligner, the whole treatment plan may have to be started over.
 Clear teeth aligners are typically used when less severe straightening is required.

 Is Teeth Straightening Permanent?

 Teeth straightening is permanent–up to a point.
 After orthodontic treatment is completed, you will be fitted for either a permanent or removable retainer.
 This retainer will keep your teeth stabilized as they settle into their new positions, and it’s very important that the retainer is allowed to do its job.
 Without stabilization, your teeth will move back to their original positions, and you’ll have to start all over again!
 After the retainer process (typically one year) is finished, most teeth straightening will be permanent.
 Things like TMJ and teeth grinding can move teeth, however, and it’s important to check in with your dentist.
 An orthodontics specialist can fit you for a corrective device before your teeth shift permanently out of place.